Have you visited any of these places? Show us!

 Welcome to flyover country, where it's anything but plain.
 You've been over it, but it's time to take a closer look.
 The Great Plains is North America's Serengeti; home to elk, bison, prairie chickens and some of our important wild places like the Ozarks, the Mississippi River, the Badlands and the Tallgrass Prairie.

 Tens of millions of people from all walks of life live here and enjoy everything from birdwatching and hiking to hunting and fishing.
 We provide much of the nation's food and energy and play a key role in conserving the most critical lands and waters for our sustainable future.

-Begin your journey through the Great Plains in the sprawling big sky country of Minnesota, North Dakota and South Dakota.
+Begin your journey through the Great Plains in the sprawling big sky country of Montana, Minnesota, North Dakota and South Dakota.
 Then discover the tallgrass and rolling hills of Nebraska, Kansas, Iowa, Oklahoma and Missouri.
-Once you've explored the lush and rugged lanscape of Arkansas, finish the journey in Texas where the Great Plains meet the gulf.
+Once you've explored the lush and rugged landscape of Arkansas, finish the journey in Texas where the Great Plains meet the gulf.

 Come see what you've been missing!